Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Experiments

 \subsection{Main Results}

-\textbf{Memory Cost Comparison.} Figs.~\ref{fig:memory_and_comunication_comparison} (a) and (c) compare the training memory footprints of SPES, DiLiCo, and centralized training.
-Both centralized training and DiLiCo require each node to update the full set of model parameters, resulting in high memory consumption.
+\textbf{Memory Cost Comparison.} Figs.~\ref{fig:memory_and_comunication_comparison} (a) and (c) compare the training memory footprints of SPES, DiLoCo, and centralized training.
+Both centralized training and DiLoCo require each node to update the full set of model parameters, resulting in high memory consumption.
 For example, training a 2B model requires more than 50GB memory per GPU, making it infeasible to train on commonly available 48GB GPUs.
-Furthermore, decentralized methods like DiLiCo cannot effectively leverage sharded training strategy due to limited inter-node bandwidth, further restricting the maximum trainable model size.
+Furthermore, decentralized methods like DiLoCo cannot effectively leverage sharded training strategy due to limited inter-node bandwidth, further restricting the maximum trainable model size.
 In contrast, SPES keeps per-GPU memory under 40GB for a 2B model on 16 nodes without any sharding strategy.
 SPES can be combined with intra-node sharding for additional memory savings, as illustrated in Fig.~\ref{fig:memory_and_comunication_comparison}(c).
 This efficiency arises from sparse training: each node updates only a subset of parameters, substantially reducing per-GPU memory.

 \textbf{Communication Cost Comparison.} Figs.~\ref{fig:memory_and_comunication_comparison} (b) and (d) compare the communication overhead of different training schemes.
-In each round, both DiLiCo and centralized training need to upload the full set of model parameters, whereas SPES transmits only the updated parameters.
-In each communication round, both DiLiCo and centralized training require each node to upload the entire set of model parameters, whereas SPES only requires uploading the parameters that are actually updated.
-For instance, when training a 7B model on 4 nodes, SPES requires only 9.8GB data to be uploaded per node per round, compared to 28.6GB for DiLiCo and centralized training—a reduction of 65\% in uplink communication volume.
-This demonstrates the significant communication efficiency brought by the sparse training strategy of SPES.
+In each communication round, both DiLoCo and centralized training require every node to upload the full set of model parameters.
+In contrast, SPES uploads only the parameters that are actually updated, \textit{i.e.}, the shared modules and assigned experts, thereby substantially reducing communication overhead and training memory consumption.
+For instance, when training a 7B model on 4 nodes, SPES requires only 9.8GB data to be uploaded per node per round, compared to 28.6GB for DiLoCo and centralized training—a reduction of 65\% in uplink communication volume.
+This demonstrates the communication efficiency brought by the sparse training strategy of SPES.